ffnord/ffmap-d3/README.md

 ========

-This repository shows the graph of all nodes in the freifunk network. if you clone this repository, you also nees to download some sample data into nodes.json, for example the nodes of Freifunk Lübeck:
+This repository shows the graph of all nodes in the freifunk network. if you clone this repository, you also need to download some sample data into nodes.json, for example the nodes of Freifunk Lübeck:

 https://luebeck.freifunk.net/map/nodes.json